yyerf/guilds-uic/src/clubs/faces.md

     answer: |
       For this academic year, all students who would like to join this club are required to fill out the registration form.

-      For aspiring members, auditions will be conducted on October 7, 2022 1:00 PM at Father Selga Campus.

-      For existing members, membership renewal will be conducted on the same day, October 7, 2022 1:00 PM at Father Selga Campus.
   - question: What are the requirements in joining this club?
     answer: |
-      Membership shall be open to all officially enrolled students of the University of the Immaculate Conception Academic Year 2022-2023.
+      Membership shall be open to all officially enrolled students of the University of the Immaculate Conception Academic Year 2025-2026.
 There are no specific requirements upon joining this club as long as you have the passion for dancing and are committed to learning new dance routines.
   - question: Are there any other options for renewing membership besides going to the specified location?
     answer: All students who would like to join this club are required to fill out the registration form and should specify their personal reason.
 ---